 Silchar is the second largest city and the district capital of Cachar district of Assam.
 You can visit Silchar by road from Guwahati (330 km).
 There is also an airport in the city named Kumbhirgram airport.
 The Silchar rail station at Tarapur is connected to Lumbding and Agartala.
-The railway line from Lumding to Silchar is hailed as one of the most exciting pristine railway tracks of India.
+The railway line from Lumding to Silchar is hailed as one of the most exciting pristine railway tracks in India.

 Silchar is located on the Barak River near the Bangladesh border.
 It is also the gateway to other Northeastern states like Manipur, Mizoram, and Tripura.
 The town sees a large settlement of traders from distant parts of India every year.
 The town lies in the Surma valley region, and it is an extremely picturesque destination.

 The place and its culture are unique to Silchar.
-Most of the population is Bengali who speaks the Sylheti dialect of Bengali.
-The rest of the population mostly comprises of Marwaris, Bishnupriya Manipuris, Manipuri-Meiteis, and tribal-like Nagas.
+Most of the population is Bengali and speaks the Sylheti dialect of Bengali.
+The rest of the population mostly comprises Marwaris, Bishnupriya Manipuris, Manipuri-Meiteis, and tribal-like Nagas.
 The local delicacies include the Shutki (the dried fish), shidal chutney, `chunga-r peetha` etc.

 In the 1850s, British tea planters re-discovered the game of polo in Manipur on the Burmese border with India.
-In fact, the first polo club of the world was formed in Silchar and the first competitive modern polo was held here.
+In fact, the first polo club in the world was formed in Silchar and the first competitive modern polo was held here.
 The commemorative inscription for this achievement can still be seen behind the district library of Silchar.

 Things to See

-Jatinga the place of bird mystery and Haflong is located 85 km from Silchar. more
+Jatinga is the place of bird mystery and Haflong has located 85 km from Silchar. more